Daniboy370/Masters-Project/README.md

 # Description

-Master's project towards M.Eng in Aeronautical Engineering in the Technion university.
+Seminar report towards M.Eng in Aeronautical Engineering in the Technion university.
 In a nutshell, it presents an heuristic implementation of the Genetic Algorithm with respect to a combustion model.
 Eventually, it manages to answer the question what is the optimal initial droplet size distribution that guarantees an optimal flame performance.